It is a complex structure formed by a layer of endothelial cells of the central nervous system.

 These are contractile cells arranged around capillaries, and their function is to regulate endothelial cell maturation and capillary blood flow.

 The lack of function of the pericytes is so severe that it can cause the effectiveness of the blood-brain barrier.

 They are the most abundant glial cells.
-One of its most important functions is the metabolic and structural support of neurons.
+One of its most essential functions is neurons’ metabolic and structural support.

 Transport at the blood-brain barrier

-The brain depends on the delivery of key hormones and nutrients, including glucose and various amino acids, from other organs in the body.
+The brain depends on the delivery of critical hormones and nutrients, including glucose and various amino acids, from other organs in the body.

 The blood-brain barrier helps block harmful substances and microscopic objects, such as toxins, bacteria, and viruses, from entering the brain.

 Through an extensive study, scientists discovered that compounds that are very small or fat-soluble, such as antidepressants, anti-anxiety medications, alcohol, cocaine, and many hormones, can pass through the endothelial cells that form a blood-brain barrier without a lot of effort.

 In contrast, larger molecules, such as glucose or insulin, must be transported by proteins.